Dataport/polar/gettingStarted.md

     .then(addStoreSubscriptions(/* subscription logic */))
 }

-// Initializes the layer list and creates the map instance polarCore.rawLayerList.initializeLayerList( 'https://geodienste.hamburg.de/services-internet.json', createMap
+// Initializes the layer list and creates the map instance.
+// This is becomes obsolete once one uses a local service register. polarCore.rawLayerList.initializeLayerList( 'https://geodienste.hamburg.de/services-internet.json', createMap